BITespresso/createinstalliso/README.md

 * Type `date 100800002019` into Terminal, then press Return.
 This sets the system date to October 8, 2019, 0:00 am.
 * Quit Terminal and resume the macOS installation.

-### Error message: ... contains a broken createinstallmedia command.

-If **createinstalliso** terminates with the error message `... contains a broken 'createinstallmedia' command.` you are using the *new* **macOS Sierra** installer.

-While this *new* installer solves the problem with an expired certificate, it unfortunately introduced a bug that makes the included `createinstallmedia` command unusable because it **always** complains about the mount point.
-Since `createinstallmedia` is used internally by **createinstalliso**, it is *not* possible to use this *new* version of the macOS Sierra installer.

-Therefore, the only solution is to obtain an *old* macOS Sierra installer and follow the procedure described in the section "[Alert during macOS installation from ISO image](#user-content-alert-during-macos-installation-from-iso-image)".
+### Install macOS Sierra (Version 12.6.06)

+When Apple released this particular macOS Sierra installer application, a bug was introduced that causes the included `createinstallmedia` command to fail with an error message about an invalid mount point.
+Thanks to [Eric Knibbe](https://github.com/EricFromCanada) this bug can easily be fixed by changing the value for `CFBundleShortVersionString` from `12.6.06` to `12.6.03` in the file `Info.plist` (see: [#4](https://github.com/BITespresso/createinstalliso/issues/4)).

+If **createinstalliso** detects this defective version of the macOS Sierra installer application, it will offer you to temporarily patch the `Info.plist` file by applying the above change.
+The original `Info.plist` will be automatically restored when **createinstalliso** terminates.
+This requires, of course, that the installer is on a writable medium.

 ## References